evertrust/horizon-go/docs/CertificateProfileAuthorizationLevels.md

 `func (o *CertificateProfileAuthorizationLevels) UnsetRequestRenew()`

 UnsetRequestRenew ensures that no value is present for RequestRenew, not even an explicit nil
-### GetApproveRenew

-`func (o *CertificateProfileAuthorizationLevels) GetApproveRenew() AuthorizationLevel`

-GetApproveRenew returns the ApproveRenew field if non-nil, zero value otherwise.

-### GetApproveRenewOk

-`func (o *CertificateProfileAuthorizationLevels) GetApproveRenewOk() (*AuthorizationLevel, bool)`

-GetApproveRenewOk returns a tuple with the ApproveRenew field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetApproveRenew

-`func (o *CertificateProfileAuthorizationLevels) SetApproveRenew(v AuthorizationLevel)`

-SetApproveRenew sets ApproveRenew field to given value.

-### HasApproveRenew

-`func (o *CertificateProfileAuthorizationLevels) HasApproveRenew() bool`

-HasApproveRenew returns a boolean if a field has been set.

-### SetApproveRenewNil

-`func (o *CertificateProfileAuthorizationLevels) SetApproveRenewNil(b bool)`

- SetApproveRenewNil sets the value for ApproveRenew to be an explicit nil

-### UnsetApproveRenew
-`func (o *CertificateProfileAuthorizationLevels) UnsetApproveRenew()`

-UnsetApproveRenew ensures that no value is present for ApproveRenew, not even an explicit nil
-### GetAuditRequest

-`func (o *CertificateProfileAuthorizationLevels) GetAuditRequest() AuthorizationLevel`

-GetAuditRequest returns the AuditRequest field if non-nil, zero value otherwise.

-### GetAuditRequestOk

-`func (o *CertificateProfileAuthorizationLevels) GetAuditRequestOk() (*AuthorizationLevel, bool)`

-GetAuditRequestOk returns a tuple with the AuditRequest field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAuditRequest

-`func (o *CertificateProfileAuthorizationLevels) SetAuditRequest(v AuthorizationLevel)`

-SetAuditRequest sets AuditRequest field to given value.

-### HasAuditRequest

-`func (o *CertificateProfileAuthorizationLevels) HasAuditRequest() bool`

-HasAuditRequest returns a boolean if a field has been set.

-### SetAuditRequestNil

-`func (o *CertificateProfileAuthorizationLevels) SetAuditRequestNil(b bool)`

- SetAuditRequestNil sets the value for AuditRequest to be an explicit nil

-### UnsetAuditRequest
-`func (o *CertificateProfileAuthorizationLevels) UnsetAuditRequest()`

-UnsetAuditRequest ensures that no value is present for AuditRequest, not even an explicit nil
+### GetRequestRevoke

+`func (o *CertificateProfileAuthorizationLevels) GetRequestRevoke() AuthorizationLevel`

+GetRequestRevoke returns the RequestRevoke field if non-nil, zero value otherwise.

+### GetRequestRevokeOk

+`func (o *CertificateProfileAuthorizationLevels) GetRequestRevokeOk() (*AuthorizationLevel, bool)`

+GetRequestRevokeOk returns a tuple with the RequestRevoke field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestRevoke

+`func (o *CertificateProfileAuthorizationLevels) SetRequestRevoke(v AuthorizationLevel)`

+SetRequestRevoke sets RequestRevoke field to given value.

+### HasRequestRevoke

+`func (o *CertificateProfileAuthorizationLevels) HasRequestRevoke() bool`

+HasRequestRevoke returns a boolean if a field has been set.

+### GetRequestUpdate

+`func (o *CertificateProfileAuthorizationLevels) GetRequestUpdate() AuthorizationLevel`

+GetRequestUpdate returns the RequestUpdate field if non-nil, zero value otherwise.

+### GetRequestUpdateOk

+`func (o *CertificateProfileAuthorizationLevels) GetRequestUpdateOk() (*AuthorizationLevel, bool)`

+GetRequestUpdateOk returns a tuple with the RequestUpdate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestUpdate

+`func (o *CertificateProfileAuthorizationLevels) SetRequestUpdate(v AuthorizationLevel)`

+SetRequestUpdate sets RequestUpdate field to given value.

+### GetRevoke

+`func (o *CertificateProfileAuthorizationLevels) GetRevoke() AuthorizationLevel`

+GetRevoke returns the Revoke field if non-nil, zero value otherwise.

+### GetRevokeOk

+`func (o *CertificateProfileAuthorizationLevels) GetRevokeOk() (*AuthorizationLevel, bool)`

+GetRevokeOk returns a tuple with the Revoke field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRevoke

+`func (o *CertificateProfileAuthorizationLevels) SetRevoke(v AuthorizationLevel)`

+SetRevoke sets Revoke field to given value.

+### HasRevoke

+`func (o *CertificateProfileAuthorizationLevels) HasRevoke() bool`

+HasRevoke returns a boolean if a field has been set.

+### GetSearch

+`func (o *CertificateProfileAuthorizationLevels) GetSearch() AuthorizationLevel`

+GetSearch returns the Search field if non-nil, zero value otherwise.

+### GetSearchOk

+`func (o *CertificateProfileAuthorizationLevels) GetSearchOk() (*AuthorizationLevel, bool)`

+GetSearchOk returns a tuple with the Search field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSearch

+`func (o *CertificateProfileAuthorizationLevels) SetSearch(v AuthorizationLevel)`

+SetSearch sets Search field to given value.

+### GetUpdate

+`func (o *CertificateProfileAuthorizationLevels) GetUpdate() AuthorizationLevel`

+GetUpdate returns the Update field if non-nil, zero value otherwise.

+### GetUpdateOk

+`func (o *CertificateProfileAuthorizationLevels) GetUpdateOk() (*AuthorizationLevel, bool)`

+GetUpdateOk returns a tuple with the Update field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUpdate

+`func (o *CertificateProfileAuthorizationLevels) SetUpdate(v AuthorizationLevel)`

+SetUpdate sets Update field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)